Pain Level Chart

 Step 3: Let them assess pain

-Allow the patient some time to assess the intensity of their pain and identify which level on the chart best describes their experience.
+Allow the patient some time to assess the intensity of their own pain and describe which level on the chart best describes their experience.

 Step 4: Discuss the pain level and related strategies